celada182/backendDevTest/readme.md

 Note that _Test_ and _Mocks_ components are given, you must only implement _yourApp_.

+## Starting app
+Project is using generated sources created by the OpenAPI Generator plugin so it needs to compile before running:
+> mvn clean compile

 ## Testing and Self-evaluation
 You can run the same test we will put through your application.
 You just need to have docker installed.